 Associate Professor of Anthropology

 Rachel Heiman received her B.A. in anthropology from the University of Pennsylvania and her M.A. and Ph.D. in anthropology from the University of Michigan.
-Her research focuses on the relationship between habits, sentiments, and spaces of everyday life and the volatility of cultural, political, and economic conditions.
-Her recently published book, Driving after Class: Anxious Times in an American Suburb (University of California Press, 2015) explores middle-class anxieties and suburban life in the United States during the economic boom of the late 1990s.
+Her research focuses on the relationship between habits, sentiments, and spaces of everyday life and the volatility of cultural, political, economic, and environmental conditions.
+Her most recent book, Driving after Class: Anxious Times in an American Suburb (University of California Press, 2015) explores middle-class anxieties and suburban life in the United States during the economic boom of the late 1990s.
 Her previous book, The Global Middle Classes: Theorizing through Ethnography (School for Advanced Research Press, 2012) is a co-edited volume (with Carla Freeman & Mark Liechty) of ethnographic research on the middle classes from a global perspective.
-Her current project, for which she received a 2016 Summer Stipend from the National Endowment for the Humanities and a 2016-2017 Post-Ph.D.
-Research Grant from the Wenner-Gren Foundation, explores changing notions of propriety, place, and domestic ideals in the United States amid efforts to retrofit suburbia for a sustainable future.
-She has been a Visiting Scholar at the School for Advanced Research in Santa Fe, NM and the Russell Sage Foundation in New York.
-She was a 2016-2017 faculty fellow at the Robert L. Heilbroner Center for Capitalism Studies.
+Her current project, for which she received a 2016 Summer Stipend from the National Endowment for the Humanities, a 2016-2017 Post-Ph.D.
+Research Grant from the Wenner-Gren Foundation, and a 2018 ACLS Fellowship, explores changing notions of propriety, place, and domestic ideals in the United States amid efforts to retrofit suburbia for a sustainable future.
+For the 2018-2019 academic year she will be an External Faculty Fellow at the Stanford Humanities Center.
+She has been a Visiting Scholar at the School for Advanced Research in Santa Fe, NM and the Russell Sage Foundation in New York, and a faculty fellow at the Robert L. Heilbroner Center for Capitalism Studies.

 2004 Ph.D. in Anthropology, University of Michigan

 1992 B.A. in Anthropology, University of Pennsylvania